Print

 Notes

 • Best feta cheese for baked feta recipes: Since it’s the star of the show, it’s important to use the best quality feta you can find for this baked feta recipe.
-I suggest looking for feta that’s packaged in brine, which has much richer flavor & creamier texture.
+I suggest looking for feta that’s packaged in brine, which has much richer flavor and creamier texture.
 If you can only find a brick of feta, it will work just fine.
 If your block or brick of feta is especially thick, I suggest slicing it into 1/2 – 1-inch planks to ensure the feta bakes up quickly.
 You could even break it into large chunks, but avoid crumbling it into small pieces.